 NOTE: To start Setup Utility on convertible computers, your computer must be in notebook mode and you must use the keyboard attached to your notebook.

 Starting Setup Utility (BIOS)

 You have several ways to access the Setup Utility (BIOS).

-- IMPORTANT: Use extreme care when making changes in Setup Utility (BIOS).
-Errors can prevent the computer from operating properly. - Turn on or restart the computer and quickly press f10.
+IMPORTANT: Use extreme care when making changes in Setup Utility (BIOS).
+Errors can prevent the computer from operating properly.